OSGConnect/connectbook/new-docs-jan-2020/starting-project.md

-# Join a Project in OSG Connect
+# Join and Use a Project in OSG Connect

 ## Background